shvbhvm09/Feature-Extraction-and-Classification-Using-Pre-trained-Neural-Networks/README.md

    - Train and optimize Support Vector Machine (SVM) and Random Forest classifiers.
    - Evaluate model performance using accuracy and F1 score on the test data.

+## Note:
+You will know rest of the things once you open the file.